bostick/tabit-file-format/description/tabit-file-format-description.md

 0b00000100 = close repeat at end of bar
 ```

-And if there is a close repeat at end of bar, then `v` specifies the number of repeats.
+And if there is a close repeat at the end of the bar, then `v` specifies the number of repeats.

 The number of spaces in `barsStruct` can be used as the "plain" number of spaces for the song, with no alternate time regions.